 #2 Faster delivery of a better product

-Outsourced DevOps engineers typically work in companies which breathe DevOps culture and collaboration approach.
-Such teams are streets ahead, more cross-functional and productive.
-An experienced and well-coordinated team is able to shorten the development cycle, speed up recovery from failures and delivery of the application to the market.
+Outsourced DevOps developers typically work in companies that breathe DevOps culture.
+Such teams are more productive and experienced with cross-functional Agile teams.
+A well-coordinated team is able to shorten the development cycle, speed up recovery from failure, and time-to-market.

 #3 Reducing risks and IT expenses

 A remote team of DevOps consultants, as a rule, takes on the financial risks of providing a service.
-It’s almost a guarantee that such a team has already engaged in a great number of different projects for companies in various industries.
-It allows them to constantly improve their experience and be informed on which tools and approaches work best for what projects.
+It’s almost a guarantee that such a team has already engaged in a large number of different projects for companies in various industries.

-The potential risks can be foreseen and most importantly, shared between you and the DevOps services provider.
+The potential risks of outsourcing can be foreseen and, most importantly, shared between you and the DevOps services provider.
 With enough homework, DevOps-as-a-Service can be as risk-free to the business as an internal team.